Acropora polystoma: Distribution

 Acropora polystoma is uncommon and found over a large area; the Gulf of Aden, the Indian Ocean, the Indo-Pacific, Southeast Asia, Australia, and the western Pacific.
 The species also occurs in Japan, American Samoa, the Cook Islands, and five regions of Indonesia.
 It spawns in October in the French Polynesia.
 It is threatened by reef destruction, climate change, rising sea temperatures leading to bleaching, coral disease, being prey to starfish Acanthaster planci, and human activity and infrastructure.
-It is listed as a vulnerable species on the IUCN Red List, is under CITES Appendix II, and might be found in Marine Protected Areas.
+It is listed as an endangered species on the IUCN Red List, is under CITES Appendix II, and might be found in Marine Protected Areas.

 Taxonomy

 It was first described by G. Brook in 1891 as Madrepora polystoma.